kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 The `restartPolicy` applies to all containers in the Pod. `restartPolicy` only refers to restarts of the containers by the kubelet on the same node.
 After containers in a Pod exit, the kubelet restarts them with an exponential back-off delay (10s, 20s, 40s, …), that is capped at five minutes.
-Once a container has executed with no problems for 10 minutes without any problems, the kubelet resets the restart backoff timer for that container.
+Once a container has executed for 10 minutes without any problems, the kubelet resets the restart backoff timer forthat container.

 ## Pod conditions